 - salt and ground black pepper to taste

 - 1/2 cup maple syrup I use Crown Maple syrup)

 - 1 tablespoon Dijon mustard

-Heat the olive oil in a large heavy skillet over medium-high heat.
+- Heat the olive oil in a large heavy skillet over medium-high heat.
 Add the chicken breast and cook for about 5-6 minutes per side or until cooked through.
-Remove from the skillet.
+Remove chicken from the skillet.

-Lower the heat to medium-low and add the garlic.
+- Lower the heat to medium-low and add the garlic.
 Cook for about a minute stirring constantly.
-Add the broth and bring to a boil.
-Scrape the bottom of the skillet with a wooden spoon to remove any brown bits.
-Keep boiling the broth for about 2 minutes or until the broth has reduced by half.
+Add the broth and scrape the bottom of the skillet with a wooden spoon to remove any brown bits.
+Bring to a boil and cook for about 2 minutes or until the broth has reduced by half.

-Add the maple syrup mixture and mix well.
+- Stir in the maple syrup mixture and mix to combine.
 Return the chicken to the skillet and turn to coat.
 Cook for 2-3 minutes or until the chicken is well coated and the mixture looks syrupy.
 Remove from the heat and serve.
 Garnish with chopped parsley (optional).